Yue-ZHAO/MOOC2GO/index.md

 ## Study description

 Currently, Massive Open Online Courses (MOOCs) can be accessed on not only desktop/laptop computers but also mobile devices.
-This study mainly focuses on understanding the impact of learning on-the-go in mobile MOOC learning.
-Participants will be asked to do questionnaires and to learn miniMOOCs with a mobile phone while sitting in the lab, or while walking to a supermarket.
+Participants of the study will be asked to fill out questionnaires and to learn mini-MOOCs with a mobile phone while sitting in the lab and while through the campus to a preset destination and back.

 ## Instructions
-1. Before the study, the participant will be asked to fill a questionnaire about the previous experience on MOOC learning and mobile learning.
+1. Before the study participants will be asked to fill out a questionnaire about their previous experience on MOOC learning and mobile learning.
-2. Then the participants will be assigned two learning tasks under different conditions (i.e. learning in the lab and learning while walking).
+2. Then participants will be assigned to perform two learning tasks – one to perform in the lab while sitting, and the other while walking outside.
-3. Before and after each learning task, there will be questionnaires about the pre/post-knowledge and perceptions.
+3. After each learning task participants are asked to fill out a questionnaire about the particular learning task.
-4. During the learning task, the participant will use a mobile device to learn miniMOOCs while sitting in the lab, or while walking to a supermarket.
+4. During the learning task, participants will use a mobile device (a smartphone) to learn mini-MOOCs.

 ## Participant requirements
 * Participants should be able to use a mobile phone for watching videos and reading the text while walking.
+* Participants are advised to bring their own headphones (without the noise-canceling function) with a 3.5mm plug.
+* Participants can take their gloves if needed.
+We can provide a stylus pen.

 ## Study Information
 * Study language: English